alexianichola/game_of_life/README.md

 The nr_vecini_celule function checks all the surrounding cells and counts how many neighbors the current cell has.
 The reguli function applies the rules to the array based on the result from nr_vecini_celule.

 Everything works perfectly, there is only one version of this task.
+Commit "task 1 complete"